peabnuts123/aws-serverless-template/README.md

     - e.g. if you're working on the frontend and just need a working API to be running, you can run the API and the DB in docker, and run the frontend manually
   - On cloud infrastructure i.e. AWS

-Broadly you will need the following things to run the project locally:
+Broadly speaking you will need the following things to run the project locally:
   - Node.js and npm
   - Docker

 ## Deployment

-Deployment of this project to an AWS environment is done in 3 parts:
+Deployment of this project to an AWS environment is done in multiple steps:

 1. Use Terraform to provision the AWS infrastructure needed
-1. Compile and build the code needed for the API
-1. Compile and build the code needed for the frontend client
+1. Build and deploy the code needed for each of the individual components (api, app, www)

-Check the individual docs of each ([Terraform](./terraform/README.md), [API](./src/api/README.md), [WWW](./src/www/README.md)) for instructions on how to do these steps in detail.
+Check the individual docs of each ([Terraform](./terraform/README.md), [api](./src/api/README.md), [app](./src/app/README.md), [www](./src/www/README.md)) for instructions on how to do these steps in detail.

 ## Backlog
   - DRY enhancements to API handlers